service-portal/x-archive/README.md

 A widget instace is a reference to a widget that contains: location, properties and CSS especific for that instance.
 A widget used multiple times in the same page, will use multiple instances.

 #### Widget HTML
-Contains the an Angular template.
+This is where the HTML markup for your widget goes.
+Inside the template , you can leverage AngularJS’s two-way binding to bind your controller variables to your markup.
 It uses the `controllerAs c` syntax for basic binding.
 ```html
 <div>
 ${Symbol Lookup}: